System Design Space

 Diagrams: Sequence + State + Component

-Teams aligned service contracts across authorization, fraud, and clearing before coding, reducing integration defects on pre-production environments.
+The team aligned contracts across authorization, fraud, and clearing before implementation, reducing integration defects in pre-production.

 Omnichannel retail order flow